-When an ObjectSet attribute is selected, the right panel contains seven stacked panels whose tabs are labeled General, Text, Arrows, Circles, Points, ObjectSet, and Attribute.
-Each of these panels provides a list of parameters that affect some aspect of the display of an ObjectSet listed in the left panel.
+When a Graphics or an ObjectSet attribute is selected, the right panel contains stacked panels whose tabs are labeled General, Centers, Texts, Arrows, Points, ObjectSets, Attribute, and Ellipses.
+Each of these panels provides a list of parameters that affect some aspect of the display of the selected Graphics or the ObjectSet in the list displayed in the left panel.
 The initial values are the default values set in the Tools→Options→Advanced window.
 Clicking on any parameter will allow the user to make changes to its value(s).
 Some are changed by selecting a different value from a dropdown menu or a color palette, and others by typing in new numeric values.
 A parameter listed with a plus sign to the left will expand when clicked to reveal its sub-parameters.
 Click an item with a minus sign to the left will cause it to close and hide its sub-parameters.